 Provides a pension benefit formula of 1% x years of service x highest average salary (30 years = approximately 29% of salary as a monthly benefit*).
 Vesting for the DB plan is 10 years.

-Provides State matching up to 3% with member contributing 5%, utilizing the Peach State Reserves 401(k) Plan.
+Provides State matching up to 5% with member contributing 5%, under the Peach State Reserves 401(k) Plan.

-- The 401(k) employer contribution is subject to a 5-year vesting schedule, vesting 20% for each completed year of service in a GSEPS-eligible position
+- The employer match portion of the member’s 401(k) balance is subject to a 5-year vesting schedule.
+A member vests 20% of the employer match for each completed year of service in a GSEPS-eligible position.

 30 years = approximately 59% of salary* (annuitized).
 With Social Security benefits, total benefit could provide 90% or more of final salary.

 *Assumes annual employee 401(k) contribution of 5%, average annual 401(k) investment return of 6% over 30 years, annual salary increase of 3.75% and retirement at age 60 with 30 years of service.